edharcourt/CS220Spring24/hw6.md

 ## Day of the Week
 Create a directory in your repo named `hw6`.
-Implement the day of week function below by converting it into assembly ARMv8 language.
+Implement the day of week function below by converting it into ARMv8 assembly language.
 Put the function in a file named `dow.s`.
 Include a header file `dow.h`.

 Do this translation from C to assembly on your own.
 You will need to do this on an exam.
 While being able to analyze the output of the compiler is important it doesn't develop your skill at writing assembly.
+Furthermore, the assembly that a human writes by hand will not look anything like the output of the compiler, so it will be very easy to detect.

 ```
 #include "dow.h"